wazzac/laravel-translate/README.md

                 // Show success message (optional)
                 showNotification('Language preference updated!', 'success');

-                // Reload page to see translations
+                // Note: The package automatically clears view cache and sets Laravel locale
-                setTimeout(() => {
+                // Reload page to see translations with the new language setTimeout(() => {
                     window.location.reload();
                 }, 500);